flecoqui/ARMStepByStep/Step_7_ASPDotNetCoreContainer/README.md

 5. You can check the creation of the services with Kubernetes Command Line Client: </p>
-**kubectl** kubectl get services </p>
+**kubectl:** kubectl get services </p>

      For instance:

         kubectl get services

      After the deployment of the image the public IP address is not yet available, the EXTERNAL-IP field is still in pending state.

         NAME                   TYPE           CLUSTER-IP    EXTERNAL-IP   PORT(S)        AGE
         aspnetcorereactredux   LoadBalancer   10.0.15.205   <pending>     80:30301/TCP   45s
         kubernetes             ClusterIP      10.0.0.1      <none>        443/TCP        37m

      After few minutes the public IP address is available:

         NAME                   TYPE           CLUSTER-IP    EXTERNAL-IP    PORT(S)        AGE